 Whether the topic is “good and evil,” “mindful living” or “letting go,” the conversation is respectful and caring and leads to greater understanding.
 In each session, facilitated by a member of the congregation, all participants have opportunity to share their perspectives, tell their stories, and listen deeply.
 The time together is structured: Groups begin and end with centering readings and often include a time of silence before the sharing begins.

+Book Club 1st and 3rd Wednesdays 5:30-7:00 pm in Room 113.
 The group reads books related to Buddhism and practices meditation.
-Open to all.

 2nd & 4th Monday of every month, 10:30-noon in Social Hall